BobaBoard/boba-docs/docs/users/etiquette.md

 ## Posting Guidlines
 - **There is no such thing as necroposting!** Feel free to comment on threads no  matter their age.
 You're not bothering anyone with notifications or by giving them someone to talk to.

-- **Please do not continue pressing an issue after someone has asked you to stop.** This aligns with our respect value.
-It's simply not a good way to de-escalate conflict and is not courteous.

 - **Respect the OP's wishes.** In threads, *OP has final saying on what is allowed on their thread*.
 Making a different thread to discuss something OP would rather not touch upon is allowed, but avoid "subtle" jabs at the previous OP (trust us, they're never subtle).

+- **Please do not continue pressing an issue after someone has asked you to stop.** This aligns with our respect value.
+It's simply not a good way to de-escalate conflict and is not courteous. *Reminder:* please also be respectful when requesting someone drop an conversation or leave a thread.